Afsaneh-Karami/Neural-Networks-and-Deep-Learning/Convolutional Neural Network/README.md

 In this file, I implemented convolutional (CONV) and pooling (POOL) layers in numpy, including both forward propagation and backward propagation.
 File "test_signs.h5" and "train_signs.h5" were used as datasets.
 I wrote my code in Jupyter notebook.<br />
 The order of functions to make CONV and POOL filters:<br />
 1. A convolution layer transforms an input volume into an output volume of different size. <br />
-Pad with zeros all images of the dataset X. The padding is applied to the height and width of an image, as illustrated in below.
+1.1 Zero-padding adds zeros around the border of an image.
+The padding is applied to the height and width of an image, as illustrated in below.
 <img width="574" alt="PAD" src="https://user-images.githubusercontent.com/78735911/144033668-5a135959-337a-4edd-b3cf-6f0d7e25e299.png">
-The main benefits of padding are:
+ The main benefits of padding are: <br />
-1. It allows you to use a CONV layer without necessarily shrinking the height and width of the volumes.
-This is important for building deeper networks, since otherwise the height/width would shrink as you go to deeper layers.
+a.
+It allows you to use a CONV layer without necessarily shrinking the height and width of the volumes.
+This is important for building deeper networks, since otherwise the height/width would shrink as you go to deeper layers.<br />
-2. It helps us keep more of the information at the border of an image.
-Without padding, very few values at the next layer would be affected by pixels at the edges of an image.
+b.
+It helps us keep more of the information at the border of an image.
+Without padding, very few values at the next layer would be affected by pixels at the edges of an image.<br />
+ X is a python numpy array of shape (m, n_H, n_W, n_C) so padding should influence n_H and n_W:<br />
+ X_pad =np.pad(X,((0,0),( pad,pad),( pad, pad),(0,0)),mode='constant', constant_values = (0,0))<br />
  * Apply one filter defined by parameters W on a single slice (a_slice_prev) of the output activation of the previous layer.
 ![Convolution_schematic](https://user-images.githubusercontent.com/78735911/144041948-845be123-cbf2-46cd-ae65-cc1a4c3654a4.gif)